mukundbhudia/covid-service-rs/README.md

 ### All platforms
 * mongoDB - see: https://docs.mongodb.com/manual/installation/ for install instructions for your platform.
+* The `log4rs.yml` file must be present in the same directory as the binary for logging configuration to be set.

 ## Development
 * Within the repo directory run `cargo r "DB_URI" "DB_NAME"` where `DB_URI` is your mongo instance and `DB_NAME` is your mongo database.
-* For example `cargo r "mongodb://localhost:27017/" "covid19r"` for connection to local mongoDb instance to the database: `covid19`.
+* For example `cargo r "mongodb://localhost:27017/" "covid19"` for connection to local mongoDb instance to the database: `covid19`.

 ## Production
 * To make a production build, within the repo directory run `cargo b --release`.